learn-co-curriculum/python-p3-mock-challenge-national-parks/README.md

 #### NationalPark

 - `NationalPark __init__(self, name)`
-  - NationalPark should be initialized with a name, as a string
+  - NationalPark is initialized with a name, as a string
 - `NationalPark property name`
   - Returns the national_park's name
   - Names must be of type `str`